apify/apify-camunda-integration/README.md

 ## Prerequisites (Shared Setup)

-Follow these steps to set up the environment for both Outbound and Inbound connectors.
+Follow these steps to set up the environment for both _Outbound_ and _Inbound_ connectors.

 ### 1. Camunda Stack in Docker

-Locally spin up a Camunda stack using Docker Compose following [this quickstart guide](https://docs.camunda.io/docs/self-managed/quickstart/developer-quickstart/docker-compose).
+Locally spin up a Camunda stack using _Docker Compose_ following [this quickstart guide](https://docs.camunda.io/docs/self-managed/quickstart/developer-quickstart/docker-compose).

-📌 **Note: Make sure to install FULLY configured Camunda stack which includes the Modeler.**
+> **Note:** Make sure to install FULLY configured Camunda stack which includes the Modeler.

 In case you want to choose a specific version, you can find their `docker-compose.yaml` files in [Camunda's official repository](https://github.com/camunda/camunda-distributions/tree/main/docker-compose/versions).